5 Essentials of User Experience (UX) for Ecommerce

-The best solution if you’re hosted on WordPress to plug into a tool like accessiBe.
+The best solution, if you’re hosted on WordPress, is to plug into a tool like accessiBe.
 Instead of rewriting your site and checking it page-by-page for accessibility, this tool automates the work.
 It also ensures that your site is always up-to-date with accessibility compliance.

 Optimize For Every Platform

 Will your ecommerce shop be viewed on smartphones, laptops, desktops, or tablets?
 The answer is “yes, all of the above.”
 It’s not enough to build a single-device experience.
 Instead, your site needs to be fully responsive for the best user experience.

 Unfortunately, too many marketplaces assume how their shoppers will see the site.
 They focus all of their design efforts on a single experience.

 - At a bare minimum, your ecommerce shop should work on computers, mobile phones, and tablets.
 Too many shops have desktop-only views that require zooming in and out on mobile to see the content properly.

 - Create well-labeled forms.
 This helps your user’s device autofill them with the information they typically have saved to the device.

 - Make it easy to sign in on mobile, such as sending a “no password” login link to reduce the friction of signing into the user’s account.

 Ecommerce site builders like Wix go a long way to helping you accommodate every device with no extra programming.
 The best ecommerce themes are built “responsive” so that they respond to the specific device.
 That changes the layout and view so that you make the most of the limited screen space.